micheledinelli/aculei-ai/notebooks/README.md

 3. **[ocr_2.ipynb](ocr_2.ipynb)**

 > This notebook processes [ocr.csv](../datasets/ocr.csv) to add antoher pipeline step.
-I refines the results obtained from ocr_1.ipynb using `easyocr`.
+It refines the results obtained from ocr_1.ipynb using `easyocr` python library.

 4. **[meld.ipynb](meld.ipynb)**

 > This notebook merges results from metadata.ipynb and ocr.ipynb to obtain the final dataset.
 It checks for duplicate images, and checks the data produced with ocr.
-It creates [aculei.csv](../datasets/aculeiß.csv)
+It creates [aculei.csv](../datasets/aculei.csv)

 5. **[insights.ipynb](insights.ipynb)**

-> This notebook uses matplotlib and seaborn to visualize data and give some insights
+> This notebook uses matplotlib and seaborn to visualize data and some insights